F43nd1r/bomVersionCatalog/README.md

         createWithBomSupport("libs") {
-            fromBom("com.vaadin:vaadin-bom:20.0.1") // either directly specify your bom fromBomAlias("springBootBom") // or use definition in toml version("mockito","3.9.1") // overrides both bom and toml }
+            fromBom("com.vaadin:vaadin-bom:20.0.1") // either directly specify your bom fromBomAlias("springBootBom") // or use definition in toml fromBomAliasesMatching(".*Bom") // or use a regex to use all aliases matching it from toml version("mockito","3.9.1") // overrides both bom and toml }
     }